-I’ve learned so much from simplifying my closet and dressing with a small micro capsule wardrobe.
+I’ve learned so much from simplifying my closet and dressing with a small capsule wardrobe.
 While I’ve learned what best fits my body and my lifestyle, most of the lessons have nothing to do with clothing.

 Please Stop Wearing These 3 Things